 We’re the Urban Wood Network

-The Urban Wood Network is made up of individuals and entities from Illinois, Michigan, Missouri and Wisconsin.
+The Urban Wood Network is made up of individuals and entities from across the United States and beyond.
 We have been dedicated to building urban wood businesses since the early 2000s and united to promote and demonstrate urban wood utilization.
 We are doing more than just saving trees from a waste stream, we are giving them a second life at their highest use, whether its mulch and firewood or premium end products like furniture and flooring.